PlanterApp/planter_blog/content/posts/the-ancient-funky-and-fabulous-method-known-as-lacto-fermentation/index.md

 3. **Pack tightly into a clean jar**, pressing the vegetables down so they release their juices.
 4. If the veggies don’t release enough liquid to fully submerge, **top up with filtered water** until everything is covered.
 5. **Weigh them down** using a fermentation weight or a small clean jar, so the veggies stay submerged in the brine.
-6. Cover loosely (with a lid or cloth) to let gases escape, and let ferment at **room temperature** (18–22°C) for 5–14 days, depending on taste and ambient temperature.
+6. Cover loosely (with a lid or cloth) to let gases escape, and let ferment at **room temperature** (65-72°F or 18–22°C) for 5–14 days, depending on taste and ambient temperature.
 I have accidentally forgotten some of my ferments for quite a bit longer than that, and they turned out even better than I hoped!
 7. Once it smells sour and tastes good to you, **move it to the fridge** to slow fermentation and enjoy!

 Note: You could also use fruit, but if you let fruit ferment too long or if wild yeast takes over, it can start to turn into alcohol (aka fruit wine).
 Which is fun, but not quite what you're aiming for with lacto-fermentation!